 ⚡ TLDR: “Pre-Seed” can mean many different things.
 Here is how Incisive Ventures defines Pre-Seed.
 MVP in the market for > 3 months, initial customer traction.

 Way back in 2004 when I was at Ignition Partners, we led the$4.6M Series A for Docusign, the first institutional money into the pre-revenue company.
 Oh, how times have changed.
 As yearly capital deployed to Venture has expanded 10x since then, additional stages have been added.
 Companies typically raise three or more rounds before a Series A on the back of >$2M in ARR.

 At Incisive Ventures, we invest exclusively in the Pre-Seed stage as we define it.
 We have a specialized set of tools and networks to improve the probability of raising a Seed or Series A based on our constant communication with those follow-on investors in the market.

-Here are the stages as we see them in the current 2022 market, along with the risk that is being underwritten in each stage.
+Here are the stages as we see them in the current early 2023 market, along with the risk that is being underwritten in each stage.
 We see this for B2B and B2C software companies; your mileage may vary.

 F&F – Angel

 The first money a company raises typically from friends and family and angel investors.
 Generally raising around $500K or 12 months of capital, sometimes much more for a second or third-time successful founder.
 Founders may have an idea, a pitch deck, and a mock-up.
 Still waiting for product or customer engagement.